Borisov775/Mars-Exploration/HLO.md

 - MULTIMEDIA - Photo or Video, reffering to a mission
 - NOTE- make a note if you need to
 <h2>Development</h2>
-Вместо использования
-Рассказать про реализацию RecycleView, рассказать про адаптер и то что RecycleView затрагивае меньше ресурсов в CPU All data stored in Global variables, but if i have an extra time, I'll put in database from where I can retrieve them.
-I need to connect some API's for better working with Photo or Video, I mean the Glide package
+App is written on Java with using Gradle tools, also there is connection to some API's, for example -Glide(for better working with Photo or Video),for better experience instead of using ListView I use the RecycleView, some interesting functions like MTC clock are also written in Java.
+All data will ve stored in Global variables.